godelayheehoo/political-extremism-detection/README.md

 The data was extremely noisy (the "raw" posts being raw in the truest sense, not having consistent formatting and encluding metacharacters, spuriously included text, etc.) and severe issues arising from this during the initial importing process were handled at that stage through automatic detection and removal, necessary for said import to proceed.

 Standard NLP cleaning was done (tokenization, conversion of case, stripping spurious characters, etc) with some special considerations given to information context.
 For example, the use of internal referrals on Reddit between communities and users are writtten as /r/subforumname or /u/username; cleaning attempted to preserve this information.
-Details on cleaning are given in the <font color='red'>Data Cleaning</font> notebook.
+Details on cleaning are given in the [executive notebook](executive_notebook.ipynb).

 ## Modelling